Texas flag waving over Austin city skyline

 For more information about homeschooling in Texas, check out the following resources:

-- The Texas Homeschool Coalition provides up-to-date information and hosts events for local homeschoolers in the Lone Star State.
+• The Texas Homeschool Coalition provides up-to-date information and hosts events for local homeschoolers in the Lone Star State.

-If you’re wondering whether Miacademy or MiaPrep would be the best homeschool curriculum for your family, feel free to reach out to our friendly customer service team!
-They’ll be happy to help you with any questions you may have.
+If you’re wondering if Miacademy or MiaPrep will be the best homeschool curriculum for you, feel free to reach out to our friendly customer service team!
+They’ll be happy to answer any questions you may have.

-The information provided is intended for research purposes only and should not be considered legal advice.
+Please keep in mind that the information provided is intended for research purposes only and should not be considered legal advice.
 To obtain accurate and comprehensive details on Texas homeschool laws, we recommend consulting the official resources and guidelines provided by your state.
 Additionally, staying informed about any changes to these laws is important, so be sure to look out for any updates.

 FAQ